jeroenr/gnip-rule-validator/README.md

 # Gnip rule validator [![Build Status](https://travis-ci.org/jeroenr/gnip-rule-validator.svg?branch=master)](https://travis-ci.org/jeroenr/gnip-rule-validator)
-This is a Gnip rule validator using [the FastParse library](https://lihaoyi.github.io/fastparse/).
+This is a Gnip rule validator that parser Gnip rules using the [the FastParse library](https://lihaoyi.github.io/fastparse/).
+It's useful to validate the syntax of Gnip rules before submitting them and applying them to your stream.

 ## Disclaimer
 A subset of the [Gnip rule syntax](http://support.gnip.com/apis/powertrack/rules.html) is now supported: